jsjoeio/joeprevite.com/src/data/posts/2020-09-07-how-i-launched-my-first-product.md

 ---
-slug: 'launching-first-product'
+slug: "launching-first-product"
-date: '2020-09-07'
+date: "2020-09-07"
-title: 'How I Launched my First Product'
+title: "How I Launched my First Product"
-description: 'The story behind launching my first product, how I did it, what I learned and tips for launching your own product.'
+description: "The story behind launching my first product, how I did it, what I learned and tips for launching your own product."
-tagline: 'Lessons learned and how you can launch your own'
+tagline: "Lessons learned and how you can launch your own"
 published: true
-tags: ['Learning']
+tags: ["Learning"]
 ---

 On September 4th, 2020, I launched my first product [Vim for VSCode](https://vimforvscode.com).